 March 1, 2, 8, 9

-Ocean Institute During the festival weekends, a hands-on journey into the mysterious and fascinating world of whales will allow visitors to explore a variety of fascinating phenomena unique to these magnificent animals.
-There will be opportunities to examine how they communicate and eat, to see how pollution can affect them, learn about ongoing research, and create fun whale-theme crafts.
+Ocean Institute Ocean Institute During the festival weekends, a hands-on journey into the mysterious and fascinating world of whales will allow visitors to explore a variety of fascinating phenomena unique to these magnificent animals.
+There will be opportunities to examine how they communicate and eat, to see how pollution can affect them, learn how whales are different, and create fun children’s crafts.
+Join us for exciting activities on the Maddie James Seaside Learning Center.
 Additional activities include animal feedings, ROV driving, and tide pool touch tanks.
-Public hours are 9 AM – 3 PM on March 1, 9 AM – 2 PM on March 2 and 10 AM – 4 PM on March 8 & 9. .
+Public hours are listed below.
 Admission price is $6.50 for adults (13 yrs+) and $4.50 for children (3 -12 yrs); Children 2 and under are free.
 Members are free.